Learn to drive/ride

 Supervised driving hours completed in another Australian jurisdiction or New Zealand

-Supervised driving hours completed in another Australian jurisdiction or New Zealand and recorded in an approved Log Book, can be used towards the minimum 50 hours (including five night time hours) of supervised driving required.
+Supervised driving hours completed in another Australian jurisdiction or New Zealand and recorded in an approved Log Book, can be used towards the minimum 50 hours of supervised driving required.
 Only the hours recorded in an approved Log Book up until the date of making an application for a WA driver's licence will be recognised.

 Hours recorded or recognised may include those recorded in an approved electronic Log Book.